Back to Basics #1: Diagnosing Periodontitis with 2018’s Classification

 - The first-ever case definition of periodontal health on an intact and reduced periodontium; the first classification system for peri-implant diseases.

-- The concept that, as with a patient who has diabetes, once periodontitis developed, that patient was a periodontitis patient for life, as the attachment loss was essentially irreversible, and they remained at risk.
-However, they could become and remain periodontally stable.
+- The concept that, as with a patient who has diabetes, once periodontitis develops, that patient is a periodontitis patient for life because the attachment loss was essentially irreversible and they remain at risk.
+However, they can become and remain periodontally stable.

 - The embedding of “risk” based upon historical disease experience by staging (historical disease severity) and grading (historical rate of progression).